Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * As a user I want the audio for each question to autoplay, but also have control over pausing and playing the audio.
 * As a user I want each question to have a time limit which is fair but also challenging.
 * As a user I want the audio to continue playing when I make my choice, or if the timer runs out, so I can continue to listen to the track until continuing to the next question.
-* As a user I want to be lead through the quiz with intuitive and easy to understand navigation.
+* As a user I want to be guided through the quiz with intuitive and easy to understand navigation.
 * As a user I want the quiz to look eye catching and professional.
 * As a user I want a progress bar and question countdown which gives me a visual reminder of where I am in the quiz.
 * As a user I want a score counter which automatically counts and displays my score during and at the end of the quiz.